 The object and duration of the data processing are specified in the contract on the use of etracker services by the customer (hereafter: main contract).

 The Contractor processes personal data for the Client pursuant to Art.
 4 (2) and Art.
 28 EU GDPR on the basis of this contract.

 The contractually agreed service is provided exclusively in a member state of the European Union or in a state party to the Agreement on the European Economic Area.
 Any transfer of the service or partial work to a third country requires the prior consent of the Client and may only take place if the special conditions of Art.
 44 (ff.)
 EU GDPR are fulfilled (e.g. adequacy decision by the Commission, standard data protection clauses, approved rules of conduct).

 In view of the contractual order processing, the Client may terminate the contract at any time without observing a period of notice if the contracting party has violated data protection regulations or the terms of this contract, if the Contractor cannot or does not intend to execute a contractual instruction of the Client, or if the Contractor refuses the Client’s inspection rights.
 In particular, non-compliance with the obligations agreed in this contract and derived from Art.
 28 EU GDPR constitutes a serious infringement.

-2. Nature and purpose of data processing, type of personally identifiable information, and categories of data subjects:
+2. Nature and purpose of data processing, type of personal data, and categories of data subjects:

 With the help of the utilised etracker services, data, properties and activities of users with regard to the use of websites, applications or other media products and services offered by the Client are recorded, processed or stored in accordance with the main contract.

-- E-mail addresses as part of overlay newsletter opt-in dialogs, if the function is used in the etracker Optimiser
+- Email addresses in the context of overlay newsletter opt-in dialogues, if the function is used in the etracker Optimiser

 Categories of data subjects (according to the definition of Art.
 4 (1) EU GDPR):